hyperledger-archives/iroha-api/source/includes/_commands.md

 Two cases:
 Case 1.
 When transaction creator wants to set quorum for his/her account and he or she has permission CanRemoveSignatory Case 2.
-Transaction creator was granted with CanRemoveSignatory permission to remove signatory from this account
+CanRemoveSignatory was granted to transaction creator

 ## Subtract asset quantity

 ### Purpose

-The purpose of _subtract asset quantity_ is the opposite of AddAssetQuantity commands — to decrease the number of assets on account of transaction creator.
+The purpose of _subtract asset quantity_ command is the opposite of AddAssetQuantity commands — to decrease the number of assets on account of transaction creator.

 ### Structure